 For analysis situations that involve linear stress analysis, estimations of natural frequency, or linear dynamic responses to shock or vibration, we’ll normally solve the problem using one of the SOLIDWORKS Simulation packages.
 With direct integration with SOLIDWORKS CAD, and an analysis system that makes smart decisions for you, we can often have an initial analysis case, and first-pass results done within minutes of starting.
 From there, we’ll spend additional time verifying the accuracy of our assumptions, confirming we have a suitable mesh, and exploring design alternatives (and all the other due-diligence that is an important part of making sure you’ve got a realistic and accurate solution).

-However, there are a few classes of problem where we’ll typically prefer to start the problem with SIMULIA Abaqus, and here I’ve listed our top three.
+However, there are a few classes of problems where we’ll typically prefer to start the problem with SIMULIA Abaqus, and here I’ve listed our top three.

 Every nonlinear analysis tool has its limit over the amount of complexity it can successfully resolve, and SOLIDWORKS Simulation Premium starts to reach its limit as you include several “No Penetration” contact interactions in a nonlinear analysis.
 Seasoned Simulation Premium users will be familiar with occasional warning messages that indicate that the software is struggling with convergence at each step.
 SIMULIA Abaqus has a more robust contact solver, which allows us to resolve these contact interactions more effectively, and has richer control over some of the contact interaction options.